-Destin is surrounded by water.
-Boating, beaches, fishing and fresh seafood here are some of the best in the United States.
-These things keep visitors coming back year after year and are a constant enjoyment to Destin’s residents.
-The city averages 69 inches of rain each year, making stormwater runoff a major issue in Destin.
-Where the water goes and what is in the water once it gets there are important questions to ask.
+The City of Destin is surrounded by water.
+Area beaches, boating, fishing, and seafood are some of the best in the United States.
+Destin averages 69 inches of rainfall each year, making storm water runoff a major concern.
+Where the water travels and what is in the water, once it reaches waterways, are important questions to ask.

 Where Water Goes

-After a rain, water runs off the roads, lawns and common areas and is directed into the soil by the use of swales.
-A swale is the shallow, graded, landscaped indention that is typically located in the rights of way throughout the City of Destin on both public and private property.
-Any time work is done that involves the right of way and its swale, a Right of Way permit is required, whereby Public Services validates that the swale is sufficient.
-Flooding can occur without the proper maintenance of these swales.
+After it rains, water runs off roadways, lawns, common areas and is directed into the soil by the use of swales.
+Swales are shallow, graded, landscaped indention that are typically located in the rights of way throughout the City of Destin.
+Swales can be located on both public and private property.
+Whenever work is performed in the right of way a Right of Way permit is required.
+If swales are involved, Public Services validates the sufficiency of the swale.
+Proper maintenance is also important as flooding can occur.

 What Contaminates the Water